priyanshuk7/priyanshuk7/README.md

 <h1 align="left">Hi there, I'm Priyanshu Katariya 👋</h1>

 Welcome to my GitHub profile!
-I'm a pasionate mobile application developer with a strong command of various tech stacks and modern tools like flutter and jetpack compose.
+I'm a passionate mobile application developer with a strong command of various tech stacks and modern tools like flutter and jetpack compose.
 I specialize in building efficient, scalable applications and solving complex problems with innovative solutions.

 <h1 align="left">✨About me </h1>